Columbia University summer internship opportunity with the Business and Human Rights Centre Corporate Legal Accountability Programme

 This is a Berlin-based internship.
 There is a possibility of also being based in London if the student already has the right to work in the UK.

-Online legal research (find relevant news, commentaries, reports and court documents relating to lawsuits from around the world against companies over alleged human rights and environmental abuses, and legislative developments on corporate accountability) and support with tasks related to the Centre’s priority topics, such as:
+1. Online legal research (find and analyse relevant news, commentaries, reports and court documents relating to lawsuits from around the world against companies over alleged human rights and environmental abuses, and legislative developments on corporate accountability) and support with tasks related to the Centre’s priority topics, such as:

-- Participate in (virtual) meetings, including fortnightly Global Team meetings with all staff and Regional Researchers.
+4. Participate in (virtual) meetings, including fortnightly Global Team meetings with all staff and Regional Researchers across the global organisation.

 Eligibility criteria